‘Black Adam’ tops box office again on quiet weekend

 Some of the year’s top Oscar contenders have struggled to make much of an impact in wide release.
 James Gray’s “Armageddon Time,” a coming-of-age tale set in 1980s New York, expanded to 1,006 theaters in its second week, grossing $810,000 for Focus Features.
 Focus’ “Tár,” starring Cate Blanchett as a renowned conductor, took in $670,000 in 1,090 theaters for a five-week total of $3.7 million.
 MGM’s “Till,” about Mamie Till-Mobley’s pursuit of justice for her 14-year-old son, Emmett Till, added $1.9 million in 2,316 theaters for a four-week gross of $6.6 million.

 Best of the bunch so far has been Searchlight Pictures’ “The Banshees of Inisherin,” starring Colin Farrell and Brendan Gleeson as rowing Irish friends.
-It took in $3 million in 895 locations in its third weekend of release, brining its global haul to $10.2 million.
+It took in $3 million in 895 locations in its third weekend of release, brining its global total to $10.2 million.

 Follow AP Film Writer Jake Coyle on Twitter at: http://twitter.com/jakecoyleAP